 Overview

 The TA field value is the address of the STA transmitting the BlockAckReq frame or a bandwidth signaling TA.
-In a BlockAckReq frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
-Otherwise, in a BlockAckReq frame transmitted by a VHT STA, an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a BlockAckReq frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA. (#4145, 7681)In a BlockAckReq frame transmitted by a VHT STA, an HE STA, an EHT STA that is not a STA 6G or an EHT STA that is a STA 6G without 320MHz bandwidth support(#4145, 7681) in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.

 9.3.1.19 VHT/HE/EHT NDP Announcement frame format